imuqbil/Data-Modeling-with-Postgres/README.md

 To create a star schema to be optimized for queries on song play analysis

 #### - how to run the Python scripts
+- Run create_tables.py first
-Run create_tables.py first, then run elt.py
+- Then run elt.py

 #### - explanation of the files in the repository